 (2) Remove the blown fuse and replace with a new one.

 The blown fuse must be replaced with a fuse of the same capacity.
-When the fuses are often blown out contact the service station for inspection.
-Never use a conductor for a fuse.
+When the fuses are blown out often, contact the service station for inspection.
+Never use a conductor as a fuse.

 10) LIFT CHAIN MAINTENANCE